bmx-ng/audio.mod/libopenmpt.mod/openmpt/doc/module_formats.md

   `MODTYPE`.
 * Do not rely on hard-coded magic numbers.
-For example, when comparing if an index is valid for a given array, do not hard-code the array size but rather use `mpt::size` or, for ensuring that char arrays are null-terminated, `mpt::String::SetNullTerminator`.
+For example, when comparing if an index is valid for a given array, do not hard-code the array size but rather use `std::size` (or `mpt::array_size` in contexts where `std::size` is not usable) or, for ensuring that char arrays are null-terminated, `mpt::String::SetNullTerminator`.
 Similarly, do not assume any specific quantities for OpenMPT's constants like MAX_SAMPLES, MAX_PATTERN_ROWS, etc.
   These may change at any time.
 * Pay attention to off-by-one errors when comparing against MAX_SAMPLES and MAX_INSTRUMENTS, since sample and instrument numbers are 1-based.
+Prefer using `CSoundFile::CanAddMoreSamples` and `CSoundFile::CanAddMoreInstruments` to check if a given amount of samples or instruments can be added to the file rather than doing the calculations yourself.
-* Placement of the loader function in `CSoundFile::Create` depends on various factors.
+* Placement of the loader function in the `ModuleFormatLoaders` array in Sndfile.cpp depends on various factors.
 In general, module formats that have very bad magic numbers (and thus might cause other formats to get mis-interpreted) should be placed at the bottom of the list.
-Two notable examples are 669 files, where the first two bytes of the file are "if" (which may e.g. cause a song title starting with "if ..." in various other formats to be interpreted as a 669 module), and of course Ultimate SoundTracker modules, which have no magic bytes at all.
+Two notable examples are 669 files, where the first two bytes of the file are "if" (which may e.g. cause a song title starting with if ..." in various other formats to be interpreted as a 669 module), and of course Ultimate SoundTracker modules, which have no magic bytes at all.
-* Avoid use of functions tagged with MPT_DEPRECATED.
+* Avoid use of functions tagged with [[deprecated]].

 Probing
 -------